 We partnered with Valve to explore how their upcoming controllers might impact how new users might more easily interact in VR.
 Our capstone team of three is very passionate this new technology and helping expand it to all types of users, beyond hard-core gamers.
 We presented a set of guidelines and several prototypes of methods to Valve to help new users.

-I’ve seen that people are excited to try VR, but face confusion around new tools and interaction patterns.
+As I’ve attended VR events, I’ve seen many people who are excited to try VR, but face confusion around new tools and interaction patterns.
 There is a great opportunity to help people from diverse backgrounds learn and enjoy VR.

 Our core goal was: How can we help new users transition to using VR in a way that is natural, immersive, and draws on their existing knowledge of how things work?

 I wrote a set of guidelines to help VR content creators design for new users based on our research and examination of over 40 sources.
-In addition to analyzing the patterns and writing 18 guidelines; I studied hand gestures, developer guides, and existing patterns in 2D and 3D mediums.UX + VR Guidelines
+I also studied hand gestures, developer guides, and existing patterns in 2D and 3D mediums.UX + VR Guidelines